Insight · Government · Saudi Arabia

 - Review any public-classified dataset for personal data under PDPL, applying de-identification or aggregation where required.

-- Publish a named dataset count with a machine-readable catalogue using DCAT-AP metadata.
+- Publish a named dataset count with a machine-readable catalogue using the DCAT Application Profile for Europe (DCAT-AP) metadata.

 - Declare all format types explicitly and link to the KSA Open Data License text.